ardanlabs/python-go/pyext/README-B.md

 ### Introduction

-In [the previous post][FIXME] compiled Go code to a shared library and used it from Python.
+In [the previous post][FIXME] we compiled Go code to a shared library and used it from Python.
 In this post we're going to finish the development process by writing a Python module that hides the low level details of working with a shared library and then package this code as a Python package.

 ### Python Module

-After we verified that out code works in the Python interactive prompt (aka [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)), we can write a module.
+After we verified that out code works in the Python interactive prompt (aka [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)), we can write a Python module.
 This module will have a Pythonic API and will hide the low level details of working with the shared library.

 **Listing 1: checksig.py**
 ```